missionMeteora/graphite-carbon-docker/README.md

 host ports:

 - `8080`: the graphite web interface
-- `2003`: the carbon-cache line receiver (the standard graphite protocol)
+- `2003`: the carbon-cache UDP receiver (the standard graphite protocol)
 - `2004`: the carbon-cache pickle receiver
 - `7002`: the carbon-cache query port (used by the web interface)

 With this image, you can get up and running with graphite by simply running:

     docker build --rm -t graphite github.com/missionMeteora/collectd-graphite-docker

+An example of a launch string:

+    docker run -d --name graphite -p 8082:8080 -p 2003:2003/udp graphite

 You can log into the administrative interface of graphite-web (a Django application) with the username `admin` and password `admin`.
 These passwords can